japila-books/apache-spark-internals/docs/SparkContext.md

 getAllPools: Seq[Schedulable]
 ----

-`getAllPools` collects the link:spark-scheduler-Pool.adoc[Pools] in xref:scheduler:TaskScheduler.adoc#contract[TaskScheduler.rootPool].
+`getAllPools` collects the spark-scheduler-Pool.md[Pools] in scheduler:TaskScheduler.md#contract[TaskScheduler.rootPool].

-NOTE: `TaskScheduler.rootPool` is part of the xref:scheduler:TaskScheduler.adoc#contract[TaskScheduler Contract].
+NOTE: `TaskScheduler.rootPool` is part of the scheduler:TaskScheduler.md#contract[TaskScheduler Contract].

 NOTE: `getAllPools` is part of the Developer's API.

 CAUTION: FIXME Where is the method used?

-NOTE: `getAllPools` is used to calculate pool names for link:spark-webui-AllStagesPage.adoc#pool-names[Stages tab in web UI] with FAIR scheduling mode used.
+NOTE: `getAllPools` is used to calculate pool names for spark-webui-AllStagesPage.md#pool-names[Stages tab in web UI] with FAIR scheduling mode used.

 == [[defaultParallelism]] Default Level of Parallelism